-Best Start are payments that give extra support to your family over the 1st 3 years of your child’s life.
+Best Start payments give extra support to your family over the 1st 3 years of your child’s life.

 The payments are 1 of 4 types of Working for Families payments.